MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementManagedDevice.md

   - `[VirtualSecureMode <String>]`: VSM is a container that protects high value assets from a compromised kernel
   - `[WindowsPe <String>]`: Operating system running with limited services that is used to prepare a computer for Windows

-HARDWAREINFORMATION `<IMicrosoftGraphHardwareInformation>`: Hardware information of a given device.
+HARDWAREINFORMATION <IMicrosoftGraphHardwareInformation>: Hardware information of a given device.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[BatteryChargeCycles <Int32?>]`: The number of charge cycles the device's current battery has gone through.
+  - `[BatteryChargeCycles <Int32?>]`: The number of charge cycles the device’s current battery has gone through.
 Valid values 0 to 2147483647
-  - `[BatteryHealthPercentage <Int32?>]`: The device's current battery's health percentage.
+  - `[BatteryHealthPercentage <Int32?>]`: The device’s current battery’s health percentage.
 Valid values 0 to 100
+  - `[BatteryLevelPercentage <Double?>]`: The battery level, between 0.0 and 100, or null if the battery level cannot be determined.
+The update frequency of this property is per-checkin.
+Note this property is currently supported only on devices running iOS 5.0 and later, and is available only when Device Information access right is obtained.
+Valid values 0 to 100
-  - `[BatterySerialNumber <String>]`: The serial number of the device's current battery
+  - `[BatterySerialNumber <String>]`: The serial number of the device’s current battery
   - `[CellularTechnology <String>]`: Cellular technology of the device
   - `[DeviceFullQualifiedDomainName <String>]`: Returns the fully qualified domain name of the device (if any).
 If the device is not domain-joined, it returns an empty string.
   - `[DeviceGuardLocalSystemAuthorityCredentialGuardState <DeviceGuardLocalSystemAuthorityCredentialGuardState?>]`: deviceGuardLocalSystemAuthorityCredentialGuardState
   - `[DeviceGuardVirtualizationBasedSecurityHardwareRequirementState <DeviceGuardVirtualizationBasedSecurityHardwareRequirementState?>]`: deviceGuardVirtualizationBasedSecurityHardwareRequirementState
   - `[DeviceGuardVirtualizationBasedSecurityState <DeviceGuardVirtualizationBasedSecurityState?>]`: deviceGuardVirtualizationBasedSecurityState
+  - `[DeviceLicensingLastErrorCode <Int32?>]`: A standard error code indicating the last error, or 0 indicating no error (default).
+The update frequency of this property is daily.
+Note this property is currently supported only for Windows based Device based subscription licensing.
+Valid values 0 to 2147483647
+  - `[DeviceLicensingLastErrorDescription <String>]`: Error text message as a descripition for deviceLicensingLastErrorCode.
+The update frequency of this property is daily.
+Note this property is currently supported only for Windows based Device based subscription licensing.
+  - `[DeviceLicensingStatus <DeviceLicensingStatus?>]`: Indicates the device licensing status after Windows device based subscription has been enabled.
   - `[EsimIdentifier <String>]`: eSIM identifier
   - `[FreeStorageSpace <Int64?>]`: Free storage space of the device.
   - `[IPAddressV4 <String>]`: IPAddressV4